 Attendance at Board of Directors and Committee Meetings.
-Our current Board of Directors held eight meetings and took action by written consent one time during fiscal 2008.
-Each member of the Board attended at least 75% of all meetings of the Board and those Board Committees on which he served in 2008.
+Our current Board of Directors held eight meetings and took action by written consent three times during fiscal 2009.
+Each member of the Board attended at least 75% of all meetings of the Board and those Board Committees on which he served in 2009.
 The members of our Board are encouraged to attend our Annual Meeting of Stockholders.
-In May 2008, six members of our Board attended our Annual Meeting of Stockholders.
+In May 2009, six members of our Board attended our Annual Meeting of Stockholders.